uea-teaching/computer-vision-2022/lectures/deep-learning-02.md

 - Fast due to high parallelism
 - High memory usage - can run out of RAM on large networks.
-- Won’t reach the same error rate as smaller batches and may not learn at all.
+- Won’t reach the same error rate as smaller batches.
+- may not learn at all...

 :::